brettz9/asyouwish/README.md

 HTML editing which is new-page-wiki-linking friendly!
 Use the same code base for a server-side wiki (including a remote PUT-saving file-based one).

+7. A macro program with differing levels of potential privileges.

-7. Last but not least, a Git-accessible client-side web-based IDE...
+8. Last but not least, a Git-accessible client-side web-based IDE...
 (Firefox can execute files and processes, so if nothing else, some kind of command-line interface, along the lines of the included command line demo).